 Facts and Misconceptions about Cortisone Injections

-Pain: Many people are under the impression that cortisone injections are painful, but in fact this is not the case.
+Pain: Many people are under the impression that cortisone injections are painful, but in fact, this is not the case.
 Cortisone injections are straightforward to administer and are similar to an immunization needle.
+A local anaesthetic is often used to numb the injection site, further minimizing discomfort.

-After the local anaesthetic wears off, the injection area will ache as any injection would.
-This usually lasts for a day or so and then as the cortisone starts to work, the discomfort goes away.
+After the local anaesthetic wears off, the injection site will ache as any injection would.
+This usually lasts for a day or so, and then as the cortisone starts to work, the discomfort goes away.

 2. TISSUE DAMAGE